Chen Gongbo

-Chen Gongbo (陳公博 (Ch'en Kung-po); Japanese: Chin Kōhaku; October 19, 1892 – June 3, 1946) was a Chinese politician, and convicted traitor due to his role as the second and final president of the Reorganized National Government of the Republic of China, a puppet state of Japan.
+Chen Gongbo (陳公博 (Ch'en Kung-po); Japanese: Chin Kōhaku; October 19, 1892 – June 3, 1946) was a Chinese left-wing politician.
+Due to his role as the second and final president of the Reorganized National Government of the Republic of China, a puppet government of Japan, he was convicted of treason against the Republic of China and executed.

 Biography

-Chen Gongbo was born in northern Guangdong, Qing Empire, to Hakka peasants originally from Shanghang County, Tingzhou, western Fujian in 1892.
+Chen Gongbo was born in Nanhai, Foshan, Guangdong, Qing Empire in 1892 to a Hakka peasant family which had migrated from Shanghang, Fujian to Ruyuan Yao Autonomous County, Guangdong, with his grandfather eventually settling in Nanhai, Foshan.
 His father was an official in the Qing administration.
-As a student at Beijing University, he participated in the May Fourth Movement and studied Marxism under Chen Duxiu.
-Chen Gongbo was one of the founders of the Chinese Communist Party and a member of its First Congress in Shanghai in July 1921, but left the party the following year.
+As a student at Peking University, he participated in the May Fourth Movement and studied Marxism under Chen Duxiu.
+Chen Gongbo was one of the founders of the Chinese Communist Party and a member of its First Congress in Shanghai in July 1921, but was expelled from the CCP becaused he supported Chen Jiongming during the June 16 Incident in 1922.
+When he was in the CCP, He was influenced by social democracy in Germany.
 He then moved to the United States, where he obtained a master's degree in Economics at Columbia University in 1925.

 On his return to China he joined the Kuomintang (KMT) and was named head of the Department of Peasants and Workers under Liao Zhongkai, and was considered a member of the KMT leftist clique together with Wang Jingwei, with whom he developed a close political and personal relationship.
-Although he played a significant role in Chiang Kai-shek’s Northern Expedition, he—along with Wang Jingwei—strongly opposed Chiang as Chiang began to exercise dictatorial power.
+Although he played a significant role in Chiang Kai-shek's Northern Expedition, he—along with Wang Jingwei—strongly opposed Chiang as Chiang began to exercise dictatorial power.
 He felt it particularly unfair for Chiang to have replaced Wang in KMT leadership through a military coup in 1926.
 However, during a period of Chiang-Wang cooperation, he was named Minister of Industry by the Kuomintang government from 1932 to 1936.
 Some of the fundamental national economic policies he helped set in this period remained in practice under various Chinese political regimes until the 1970s.
 As director of the Kuomintang Sichuan branch, he helped organize the evacuation of the Kuomintang government to Chongqing after the start of the Second Sino-Japanese War.